-Randy Grissom leads MSL’s Microgrid Education Center.
-He is Interim President and Vice President of Academic Affairs at Santa Fe Community College, where he previously served as Dean of Economic and Workforce Development, and Director of SFCC’s Sustainable Technologies Center.
+Randy Grissom, MSL Board member and lead workforce education advisor, has served as both President and Vice President of Academic Affairs at Santa Fe Community College, where he previously served as Dean of Economic and Workforce Development, and Director of SFCC’s Sustainable Technologies Center.
 He joined the college’s business faculty in 1983, and was New Mexico state director for the Small Business Development Centers from 1989-1994.

-Bryan Hannegan is President and CEO of Holy Cross Energy, a member-owned electric cooperative.
+Bryan Hannegan, MSL Advisor, is President and CEO of Holy Cross Energy, a member-owned electric cooperative.
 Prior to joining Holy Cross in July 2017, Bryan was the Associate Laboratory Director for Energy Systems Integration at the National Renewable Energy Laboratory.
 Earlier in his career, Bryan served in multiple executive roles over seven years at the Electric Power Research Institute.
 From 1999-2006 Bryan was an active high-level contributor to U.S. and global energy and environmental policy, helping to formulate the Advanced Energy Initiative and to implement the Energy Policy Act of 2005.
-Bryan holds a Doctorate in earth system science and a Master of Science in engineering, both from the University of California, Irvine; and a Bachelor of Science in meteorology from the University of Oklahoma.

 Roger Levien, Ph.D., is a Strategy Advisor to MSL’s Microgrid Innovation Consortium.
 He is the founder of Strategy & Innovation Consulting, previously held senior positions at the Xerox Corporation in business and technology strategy, and was with the International Institute for Applied Systems Analysis, which he served as General Director from 1975 through 1981.
 Roger also served on the staff of The RAND Corporation in Santa Monica, California and Washington, DC.

-Mani Vadari, Ph.D. is a Senior Technical Advisor to MSL’s Microgrid Innovation Consortium.
+Mani Vadari, Ph.D. is an MSL Technical Advisor.
 He is the Founder and President of Modern Grid Solutions, delivering consulting and training services to a global set of smart grid companies.
 He was previously Vice-President of Energy Infrastructure at Battelle’s Energy Technology Global Business Unit, and was one of the lead partners in Accenture’s global T&D team where he founded their System Operations and Smart Grid practice.